RYthaGOD/agentburn/replit.md

 ## Overview

 BurnBot is a SaaS platform designed for Solana SPL token creators to automate token buyback and burn operations.
 It offers a no-code solution with a comprehensive dashboard for configuration, flexible scheduling (hourly, daily, weekly, custom cron), and transaction monitoring.
 The platform aims to provide a streamlined, automated, and verifiable burn mechanism to enhance tokenomics for Solana projects.

-Additionally, BurnBot includes trading bot features such as a Volume Bot for generating trading volume through automated buy/sell cycles and a Buy Bot for executing limit orders when target SOL prices are met.
+Additionally, BurnBot includes three types of trading bots:
+1. **Volume Bot:** Generates trading volume through automated buy/sell cycles
+2. **Buy Bot:** Executes limit orders when target SOL prices are met
+3. **AI Trading Bot:** **Completely standalone** - scans trending tokens, analyzes with free AI (Groq), and executes trades based on AI confidence and minimum 150% upside potential.
+Works independently without requiring any buyback/burn projects.

 ## User Preferences